 Weaving past and future, light and artifact, view and

 for the Museum renovation is drawn initially from the curved stair at the Swan House, as well as from the movement and free-flowing

 forms suggested by lace and filigree.
 The structure and composition of a classic hoop skirt provides additional inspiration

 from its potential to combine a simple structure with ornate elegance.
 The intention is to draw from traditional inspiration

 with contemporary twists.
 Conceptually, the renovation focuses on cultivating a more inviting and engaging Museum experience

 by creating more open gallery spaces, allowing ease of circulation, incorporating additional daylight, integrating multiple

 levels, and extending the experience to views of the surrounding grounds.

 improvements to the Museum include the following:

 -re-cladding and adding windows to the upper portion of the

--replacing the existing entryway with new awning, doors, windows and relocating
+-replacing the existing entryway with new awning, doors, windows and relocating Reception

 -removing and replacing walls and floor

 -relocating the Gift Shop to the current Kennedy Theater space

 -adding a new terrace outside of the Ballroom

 -inserting a mezzanine into the current

 -removing the floor at the Grand Overlook to create an atrium space

 -skylights are added for additional daylight

 -built-in benches are provided throughout